 Sadie Fields (violin)

-Sadie holds a PhD from the Royal Academy of Music, London.
-Her practice-led doctoral research addresses practical and philosophical ideas associated with the concepts of learning and ‘tradition’, focusing on her own engagement with Bartók’s violin works.
-Sadie has won awards from over twenty UK and international associations and competitions, and was a Leverhulme Fellow at the Royal Academy of Music and the Edison Visiting Fellow at the British Library.
+Sadie holds a PhD from the Royal Academy of Music in London, where her practice-led doctoral research explored practical and philosophical ideas surrounding the concepts of learning and tradition, with a focus on her engagement with Bartók’s violin works.
+She has been awarded prizes and scholarships from over twenty UK and international organizations, and she has held prestigious fellowships, including the Leverhulme Fellowship at the Royal Academy of Music and the Edison Visiting Fellowship at the British Library.

-Principal teachers include György Pauk, Yair Kless, and Atis Bankas, and Sadie has also been guided and mentored by Ivry Gitlis, Ida Haendel, and Ferenc Rados.
-As a teacher herself, Sadie teaches violin and chamber music, she taught at King's College London, and she gives masterclasses at conservatoires and universities in China, Canada, and the UK.
+Guided by principal teachers György Pauk, Yair Kless, and Atis Bankas, Sadie has also benefited from the mentorship of Ivry Gitlis, Ida Haendel, and Ferenc Rados.
+As an educator, she teaches violin and chamber music, has taught at King’s College London, and offers masterclasses at conservatories and universities in China, Canada, and the UK.

-Sadie plays on a very fine violin by Gioffredo Cappa, made in Italy in 1687.
+Sadie plays on a very fine Italian violin made by Gioffredo Cappa in 1687.

 Visit the website